Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.md

 }
 ```

 This is the place where you manually set the Major and Minor version numbers.
-The schema fild is optional and should help some editors to use autocompletion for editing the file.
+The schema field is optional and should help some editors to use autocompletion for editing the file.

 See here to read about all configurable settings: [version.json](https://github.com/dotnet/Nerdbank.GitVersioning/blob/main/doc/versionJson.md)